learn-co-curriculum/dsc-convolutional-neural-networks-codealong/README.md

 import numpy as np
 from PIL import Image
 from scipy import ndimage
-from keras.preprocessing.image import ImageDataGenerator, array_to_img, img_to_array, load_img
+from tensorflow.keras.preprocessing.image import ImageDataGenerator, array_to_img, img_to_array, load_img

 np.random.seed(123)
 ```